dougbtv/docker-asterisk/README.md

 * `asterisk-cli.sh` runs the `nsenter` command (note: image name must contain "asterisk" for it to detect it, easy enough to modify to fit your needs)
 * `clean.sh` kills all containers, and removes them.
 * `run.sh` a suggested way to run the Docker container.

+Finally, the `tools/` dir contains the `autobuilder/` dir, which is the node.js source code for the autobuilder bot, which watches for changes and then builds a new image and pushes it to dockerhub.

+...Not listed is the `asterisk/` dir, where there's a sample build for Asterisk 13 beta.
+This Dockerfile works.
+Just getting the ducks in a row for when it's released.

+## Bot commands

+If you're checking out the bot, you'll notice just a few commands, most of which are most interesting during a build:

+* `!build` initiates a build manually (only for authorized users)
+* `!lastcmd` shows the last executed command during long builds
+* `!tail` shows the last three lines of the log

 ## Lessons Learned